-In our opinion, the financial statements present fairly, in all material respects, the financial position of Festival Hydro Inc. as at December 31, 2015, December 31, 2014 and January 1, 2014, and its financial performance and its cash flows for the years ended December 31, 2015, and December 31, 2014 in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Festival Hydro Inc. as at December 31, 2016, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.